11ty/11ty-website/docs/data-computed.md

 [[toc]]

+{% callout "info" %}It is important to note that Computed Data is computed right before templates are rendered.
+Therefore Computed Data cannot be used to modify the <a href="/docs/data-configuration/">special data properties used to configure templates</a> (e.g. <code>layout</code>, <code>pagination</code>, <code>tags</code> etc.).<!--  One notable exception here is <code>permalink</code>, which can be set in computed data. --> These restrictions may be relaxed over time.{% endcallout %}

 ## Real World Example

 Say you want to use Eleventy’s [Navigation Plugin](/docs/plugins/navigation/) to create a navigation menu for your site.
 This plugin relies on the `eleventyNavigation` object to be set.
 You don’t necessarily want to set this object manually in front matter in each individual source file.
 This is where Computed Data comes in!